sleepjie/Valanar/Valanar Superdocument.md

 Tall and lithe with angular facial features.
 Mature very slowly at a 10th of the rate of Humans.
 They can naturally attain any eye colour though they appear much brighter under visible light, turning deep browns to magnificent hazel, or yellow eyes into golden, sunstreaked iris.

 ##### Heritage & History
 The Ende'hel, known for their profound connection to the sacred lands of 'The Fane' in the Lost Lands, originated as a people blessed by Seradriel in the Age of Mist.
 Initially, their existence was marked by a delicate balance of power, achieved through strategic manipulation of the Orcs and Giants who also inhabited the region.
 This approach underscored their diplomatic and cunning nature, in contrast to the more aggressive tendencies of the Enadriel, their darker skinned cousins.
-This balance allowed the Ende'hel to maintain their consecrated grounds and uphold their traditions in relative peace.
+This balance allowed the Ende'hel to maintain their consecrated grounds and uphold their traditions in relative peace for thousands of years.

 Over time, internal divisions emerged, particularly between Nashandra, who advocated aggressive tactics against the Orcs, and Tairon Silverbark, who preferred a more cautious approach.
 Nashandra's insistence on military confrontation over diplomacy, despite the risks it posed to their society, led to increasing racial tensions.
-This discord eventually escalated into a civil war, pitting the Enadriel against the Ende'hel, and culminating in the exile of the Enadriel from the lands.
+This discord eventually escalated into the Elven Civil War which pitted the Enadriel against the Ende'hel in political and eventually armed conflict, eventually  culminating in the exile of the Enadriel from the lands.

 The unification of their ancient enemies, the Orcs and Giants, forced the Ende'hel to flee their homeland.
 Led by Lord Tairon, they embarked on a perilous journey across the Krallen Ocean to the Draymond Empire, losing much of their number to the sea.
 Displaced from their homeland, they faced initial apprehension from the Human population, but eventually found refuge, exchanging their knowledge and cultural heritage for citizenship and a new home.
 This political alliance and ultimate integration of the Ende’hel into wider society marked the beginning of a significant cultural renaissance in Valanar, influencing various fields of study and leading to advancements in both magic and conventional knowledge.
 This integration, while preserving some elements of their isolationist heritage, signified a new phase of cultural exchange and intellectual contribution, particularly in the realms of both science and theology.
 ##### Society